Conversation is where work happens.

 People hesitate in meetings.
 They replay conversations afterward.
 They avoid difficult discussions.
 They over explain when they want to sound confident.

-When conversational competence increases, something important changes.
+When Conversational Competence™ increases, something important changes.

 People become more accurate in what they say.
 They become more appropriate in how they say it.
+They become more effective in the results conversations create.

 Communication stops feeling like guesswork.

-The Conversational Competence Framework helps professionals communicate effectively in real situations.
+The Conversational Competence™ Framework provides a structure for communicating effectively in real situations.

 It focuses on three core areas.